Niels203980/SGLNet/README.md

 Here follows a short description of the  output files from the various scripts

 **From `event_tracking_iff_DINO.py`**
-- `[prodname].txt`: txt file with large boundary boxes covering entire regions of interest, compatible with the existing ipp pipeline
+- `[prodname].txt`: (in iff_eventCoords) txt file with large boundary boxes covering entire regions of interest, compatible with the existing ipp pipeline
 - `[prodname]_meta.json`: json file with dictionary containing inference metadata
 - `[prodname]_pred.pkl`: numpy pickle file with (N,)-array of predictions (1 = True, 0 = False, -1 = Excluded)
 - `[prodname]_embed.pkl`: numpy pickle file with structured array of cls-, patch-, qkv-, and self-attention-embeddings for locations where SGL are predicted